Contact:

 Why?
 We have become close friends over the months and years we have spent Tuesday mornings together.
 Our Tuesday morning friends welcome your sharing your faith with them.
 We also become more prepared to listen to the readings at weekend Mass.
 And we anticipate the weekend homilies in comparison to our own reflections of the readings.

 You are invited!
-If you wish, simply appear on a Tuesday morning at 9 am and meet us as new or ‘already’ friends and neighbors.
+If you wish, simply show up on a Tuesday morning at 9:00 a.m. and meet us as new or ‘already’ friends and neighbors.
 We believe you will grow to love us and these 90 minutes with wonderful people and God’s word.
 Or you can contact Tom Hackett at (616) 724-2720 to talk about these sessions before ‘diving in’ or email Tom at tghackett@aol.com!

 That Man Is You!
 (Adult Men)